M-WEBKEY web page keyer

 Packet distribution is not important as variable input buffer will compensate for any timing irregularities.
 Any traffic shaping option from ST 2110-21 can be used, or packets can come from a device which does not meet the shaping requirement of ST 2110-21

 A protect input for SMPTE ST 2022-7 seamless protection switching or the equivalent protect input in ST 2110-20 can come from any of the 10GbE IP network interfaces.
-This protects the stream from lost packets by creating two streams of the same data using different routing to the destination.
-Flow analyser handles the analysis and reconstruction of the protected stream.
+This protects the video flow from lost packets by creating two streams of the same data using different routing to the destination.
+IP packet analyser handles the analysis and reconstruction of the protected video flow.
 Any IP input can come from any of the 10GbE IP network interfaces and can either be multicast or unicast

 SDI VIDEO OUTPUTS